Finding Near-Optimal Weight Independent Sets at Scale: Related Work

 Another reduction based heuristic called {\htwis} was presented recently by Gu~\etal~\cite{gu2021towards}.
-The repeatedly apply their reductions exhaustively and then choose one vertex by a tie-breaking policy to add to the solution.
+They repeatedly apply the following steps until reaching an empty graph.
+First they reduce exhaustively and then choose one vertex by a tie-breaking policy to add to the solution.
 Now this vertex as well as its neighbors can be removed from the graph and the reductions can be applied again.
-Their experiments prove a significant improvement in running time as well as computed weights of the MWIS compared to the state-of-the-art~solvers.
+Their experiments prove a significant improvement in running time as well as solution quality compared to state-of-the-art~solvers.

-Recently, a new metaheuristic was introduced by Goldberg~\etal~\cite{DBLP:journals/corr/abs-2203-15805} in particular for vehicle routing instances.
+Recently, a new metaheuristic was introduced by Dong~\etal~\cite{DBLP:conf/esa/DongGNPRS22} in particular for vehicle routing instances.
 With their algorithm \textsc{METAMIS} they developed a new local search algorithm combining a wide range of simple local search operations with a new variant of path-relinking to escape local optima.
 In their experiments they outperform {\hils} algorithm on a wide range of instances both in time and solution~quality.